-"A traceability system for sustainably produced cocoa is a technical tool to assist a cocoa supply chain actor operating within a cocoa supply chain to achieve ntified objectives but robust enough to ensure and customer expectations.
+"A traceability system for sustainably produced cocoa is a technical tool to assist a cocoa supply chain actor operating within a cocoa supply chain to achieve defined sustainable cocoa objectives.
+The complexity of the traceability system for sustainably produced cocoa may vary depending upon requirements of each stage of the cocoa supply chain and the objectives to be achieved.
+It is intended to be flexible enough to allow cocoa supply chain actors within the sustainably produced cocoa supply chain to achieve identified objectives but robust enough to ensure credible implementation.
+The choice of a traceability system for sustainably produced cocoa is influenced by applicable requirements, product characteristics and customer expectations."
 According to ISO-CEN, the implementation by a cocoa supply chain actor of a traceability system for sustainably produced cocoa depends on technical limits inherent to the cocoa supply chain actor and the cocoa (e.g. the nature of the raw cocoa, size of the batches, collection, handling, transport, production and processing procedures), and the cost and benefits of applying such a system.
 This description, while allowing traceability systems to be employed at the discretion and convenience of the supply chain actor, adds to the existing dissensus in the sector on what the components of an ideal traceability system should be and what information should be provided by them and to whom.